 Democrats Abroad Sweden holds a rally to unite against hate in Stockholm, Sweden on Aug 26th, 2017

 Democrats Abroad Sweden is the local volunteer organization for U.S. Democrats living in Sweden.
 Our mission is to register U.S. citizens to vote and Get Out The Vote in Federal Elections.

 We are a grassroots organization, and our members live throughout Sweden.
 We have great local chapters in Skåne, in Western Sweden, and in Stockholm-Uppsala.

-2017, 2018, and 2020 are going to be big years for Democrats, so please get involved with your local active chapter or contact us to set up your own local chapter.
+2020 is going to be big years for Democrats, so please get involved with your local active chapter or contact us to set up your own local chapter.